BeyondQuality/beyondquality/research/public_speaking.md

 @sharovatov: In my first three-four years of public speaking I was always rushing.
 Rushing to such a degree that I was losing my breath.
 I significantly improved the situation by practicing conscious slowing-down exercises, they were quite simple.
 For instance, I wrote myself 10 lines to practice with, and I forced myself to silently count to 5 before each next line.
 Or, for the same 10 lines, I had to walk two-three steps after each line.

+@ethfeat: Delivering a great talk is more of a mental challenge than a technical one.
+Beyond knowing your material, you need to be mentally prepared: learn how to manage stress, handle unexpected situations, and peak at the right time.

 ### 2. Don't focus on slides, focus on story

 Rahul Verma: Slides aren't the point; the conversation in the room is.

 @PIIARSoftware: I try to focus on 3 things.
 First present something that You want to show as Your achievement, be proud of that.
 Second, present it in a way that the audience can try it out in their ecosystem, give them some action points and a place to start.
 Third, have fun presenting the subject.
 Sometimes good vibes and what You say gives the 80% vaule of the talk not the slides that fly behind You.

 ### 3. Plan for interaction